asdfzxcvbn/pyzule-rw/README.md

 ## install instructions

-cyan works on linux, macOS, WSL, and jailbroken iOS!

 first, make sure you have [ar](https://command-not-found.com/ar) and [tar](https://command-not-found.com/tar) installed

 also obviously install python, version 3.9 or greater is required (the version available on the procursus repo for iOS)